judka-uriel/uriel-book/uriel_en.md

 Most likely not, because I always sympathized with the Orthodoxes and for religious reasons sought support from Orthodox rabbis.
-And when I looked upon yeshiva students diligently working through the Talmud, such a sight filled me with warm feelings.
+And when I looked upon yeshiva students diligently working through the Talmud, such a sight filled me with admiration.
 But since the Orthodoxes did not let me into Israel, these remain only speculative suppositions.

 Yet I have the right to raise the problem of idleness among the ultra-Orthodox, for